Montana/terminal.com/README.md

 # Command-Line Client

-Anything you can do from the library can be done through the CLI client.
+Anything the library do can be done through the command-line client.
 There are two ways how you can use it.

 ![](docs/terminal-cli-client.png)

 ## Without Configuration

+This is a command-line equivalent of the low-level API: you have to specify `user_token` and `access_token` every single time.

 ```bash
 terminal.com [user_token] [access_token] list_terminals